Book I: Charlie Novak and the Dead Pigeon

 “Did you kill my wife?”

-Charlie Novak blinked.
+Charlie blinked.
 “Which one?”
-He propped the cell phone between his shoulder and his ear and continued buttering his toast.
-Fucking Owen.
+He propped the cell phone between his shoulder and his ear and continued buttering his muffin.
 “What’s this about?”

 “Vanessa was murdered near San Francisco.”